tildearrow/input-modifier/doc/README.md

 input-modifier is a small utility that allows you to remap your devices, and/or assign actions to its buttons.

-please note that this documentation is a work in progress, and as such it is not complete.
+please note that this documentation is a work in progress, and as such it is not complete and may have flaws.

 - [basic usage](basic/README.md)
 - [advanced usage](advanced/README.md)